Longford, London: Longford Village Conservation Area

 Much of the land surrounding the village of Longford is within the Metropolitan Green Belt.
 Many of its buildings are included in the Longford Village Conservation Area, which was designated in 1988 with a minor boundary change in 1999.
 It includes seven listed buildings, one listed wall and a number of unlisted properties which are considered to make an important contribution to the character and appearance of the Conservation Area.

-Effect of Proposed Heathrow Runway 3
+Effect of Heathrow's proposed third runway

 On 1 July 2015, the Airports Commission recommended that the Government approve Heathrow Airport having a third runway in the form of the Northwest Runway scheme put forward by Heathrow Airport Ltd. The plan on page 99 of the Airports Commission report confirms that the proposal requires the demolition of every building at Longford.
 The stages involved in bringing forward the proposed development are set out on the Heathrow Expansion website.